 We have a dedicated team that works with creditors to understand our process and why stopping charges is beneficial for everyone.

 Many debt management companies will claim that they are better at stopping interest and charges but this is not true.
-It’s against the Office of Fair Trading’s guidance to imply this, so if you’ve been wrongly advised it’s important that you report the company involved.
+It’s against the Office of Fair Trading’s guidance to imply this [Editor’s note: The OFT was replaced by the FCA in 2014], so if you’ve been wrongly advised it’s important that you report the company involved.

 38. Is a consolidation loan a good idea?